 Mobile Carriers Ready "Cells-On-Wheels" in Case of Outages or Network Overloads

-All of the major mobile phone carriers have Cells-On-Wheels (COW) and Cells-On-Light-Trucks (COLT)-- vehicles to restore mobile phone service or add additional call capacity in the event of cell tower failure or another emergency situation.
-These vehicles have been deployed to strategic locations in Florida in advance of Hurricane Charley's landfall.
+All of the major mobile phone carriers have Cells On Wheels (COW) and Cells On Light Trucks (COLT).
+These are vehicles to restore mobile phone service or add additional call capacity in the event of cell tower failure or another emergency situation.
+In 2004, these vehicles were deployed to strategic locations in Florida in advance of Hurricane Charley‘s landfall.

 A COW is self-contained, fully-functional portable cell sites that can replace existing cell towers for an indefinite period of time.
 They are typically either large trailers pulled behind a service truck or they are built into the rear of a 16 to 24-foot straight truck.
 COWs can support the full range of voice and data communications.